antoninomodica/critical-mass/README.md

 # critical-mass

 ## About
 CriticalMass is a surround granular synthesizer based on the Boids flocking algorithm originally developed by Craig Reynolds.
 The audio engine is implemented in the visual programming language Max/MSP, while swarming functionalities are based on JavaScript.
+Every grain of sound is represented by a sound particle moving in space; the 32 voices of the synthesizer together create an organic cloud of particles.
 The aim of the project is the tight integration between the characteristics of the particle swarm and the parameters of the granular synth, creating a responsive musical instrument.

 ## Dependencies
 - full installation of Max 8.
 Download from https://cycling74.com/downloads